 U.S. Commerce Department officials proposed suspending her for at least a month — even as they reached one of two settlements with the veteran.
 Darryl Lee Wright was paid for skipped work and legal fees he incurred complaining about a hostile work environment.

+They tried to downgrade Jackson’s annual rating, then proposed a shorter suspension.
 Jackson says she has racked up $20,000 in legal bills fighting the discipline.
 The Commerce Department, which did not respond to requests for comment, has refused to reimburse her.

+“To this day I don’t understand it,” Jackson, 55, said.
+“What does ‘vindication’ even mean when the agency I work for doesn’t see it that way?”
 Wright, 48, pleaded guilty to federal charges in February, more than six years after Jackson told her bosses that he had submitted fake National Guard orders to be paid for a week of missed work.
 He’s due to be sentenced in August.
 Through his lawyer he declined an interview request.

 Darryl Lee Wright

 “Cristina Jackson’s willingness to come forward was critical to uncovering the truth,” Assistant U.S. Attorney David Reese Jennings said.
 “But for her actions, law enforcement would not have had what they needed to uncover the fraud.”